the-anna-project/annad/doc/concept/connection.md

 ###### map information ID to input sequence
 When having an information ID given it needs to be mapped to an input sequence.
-That way a mapping to the original information can be achieved.
+That way a mapping of input sequences broken down into their reusable features can be achieved.
 The following key maps an information ID to an input sequence.

 ```
 <prefix>:information-id:input-sequence:<information-id>   <input-sequence>